How to Take Family Sabbatical on a Budget

 But there has never been a moment when I regretted a single sacrifice.
 I consider our family sabbatical as the single most wonderful experience in my life.

-Resources on Family Sabbaticals on a Budget
+Resources for Family Sabbaticals on a Budget

 Home Exchange is a fine resource for exchanging homes overseas.
 There is a paid membership.
 Editor's note: Transitions Abroad offers a comprehensive listing of home exchange sites and first-hand reports.